mhorrall/codeJourn/src/pages/blog/2019-01-15-you-down-with-pgp.md

 I used this package to create a demo application in DDD style.
 You clone or download the working example here: <https://github.com/mhorrall/PGPDemo>

-I'll explain the code starting with the PgpService in the infrastructure project.
-Here is the code:
+Here is the code in the PgpService inside the infrastructure project:

 ```
  public class PgpService : IPgpService